-2 Rules You Need To Know To Buy A Car With Cash
+2 Rules You Need to Know When Buying a Car In Cash

-Here is the thing, you can buy a car with cash.
-It won’t happen on accident.
-It won’t happen without effort, but it is a realistic and worthwhile goal.
+Here is the thing: you can buy a car with cash.
+It won't happen by accident.
+It won't happen without effort, but it is a realistic and worthwhile goal.

 If you’re a long-time YNABer, you already know how to do this, but for those of you who are thinking, “How in the world would I ever be able to buy a car with cash?”—this one’s for you!